Laser Treatment for Snoring & Sleep Apnea

 Dr. Payet understands the importance of good sleep, as he has sleep apnea himself.
 He vividly recalls his Dad snoring so loudly, his Mom often slept in another room.
 Ignoring sleep apnea and snoring has serious consequences, as his Dad discovered in his early 60’s.
 At that time, heart and lung issues from the strain of severe Obstructive Sleep Apnea put him in the hospital for a week.
-While both Dr. Payet and Mr. Payet are happy CPAP users, many patients can’t tolerate a CPAP, or even an oral sleep appliance.
-(Dr. Payet is currently having NightLase done, and he’s excited to treat his Dad, too.
-Updates to come!)
+A CPAP made a tremendous difference for him, and he used it regularly until his passing in 2020.
+While Dr. Payet is a happy CPAP user, many patients can’t tolerate a CPAP.

 NightLase treatment decreases snoring and improves your sleep quality.
 These result in a huge improvement in your energy levels, productivity, and how well you feel in general.
 Who knows?
 It might even save your marriage!

 Important Note: NightLase is not intended to treat sleep apnea as a replacement for either a CPAP or oral appliance.
 However, NightLase therapy can improve the results you get with either, or even both a CPAP and an oral appliance.
 For more information on CPAP & Oral Appliance Therapy, please see our page on Sleep Apnea (coming soon)